Can Dogs Eat Honey?

 There are actually some benefits of honey for dogs when fed in small amounts, but it’s important to know that not every dog can eat honey safely.

-The Dodo spoke with some experts to find out if dogs can eat honey, how much they can eat and which dogs should avoid honey altogether.
+We spoke with some experts to find out if dogs can eat honey, how much they can eat and which dogs should avoid honey altogether.

 Honey can actually be super healthy for your dog when served in small amounts.